RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-COURSE.md

 So, **maybe do the effort and come for the first ones and then make a decision?** The room is really beautiful eh... 😉

 Hope this provides some context for you to make a better decision, but ultimately it is yours.. 🙏

+## I couldn't attend the lectorial, can you tell me what happened and what I should know?

+The short answer is: _no_. 😉

+We understand that sometimes things come up and you may not be able to attend a class or workshop.
+However, please note that with a course of over 400+ students, it is unfortunately **not feasible** (or smart use of limited resrouces) for teaching staff to individually recap content from missed sessions on request.

+It is **each student's responsibility** to catch up on missed material independently.
+I recommend reviewing any shared workshop slides, notes, recordings (if available), or speaking with classmates to go over what was covered.
+If, after doing that, you have specific questions about the material, we’re more than happy to help clarify them.

 ## When are we getting the tute solutions and why are we not getting them all quickly?